A multinational CHRO was shocked to learn his company was unknowingly engaged in unethical practices overseas. Here’s how he fixed it.

-“I didn’t ask; I told them that they were going to remediate these issues with 24 hours.
+“I didn’t ask; I told them that they were going to remediate these issues within 24 hours.
 Before I left, those conditions had to be fixed,” he said.

-He also reached out to Leviton’s executives in the U.S. and informed them of his findings.
+He also contacted Leviton’s executives in the US and informed them of his findings.
 Although the factories may have passed compliance measures in China, Fogel insisted on a higher threshold of acceptability.

 “I think the litmus test is if you had your own teenager working in that situation, would it be acceptable to you?”